dereuromark/cakephp-queue/README.md

 The plugin is an attempt to provide a basic, simple to use method to enable deferred job execution, without the hassle of setting up or running an extra queue daemon, while integrating nicely into CakePHP and also simplifying the creation of worker scripts.

+Please also read the [blog post](http://www.dereuromark.de/2013/12/22/queue-deferred-execution-in-cakephp/).
+For more robust and production use cases please see the [awesome list](https://github.com/FriendsOfCake/awesome-cakephp#queue).

 ### Why use deferred execution?